Skip to main content

 Use Cases

-• Documentation: Generate README files with component metadata.
+• Documentation: Generate README files with component metadata, workspace names, or stack-specific usage notes.

 • Custom Configuration: Create any auxiliary files your Terraform modules need.